Dumfries and Galloway Tourist Board>

 Professional events organiser providing tailor-made special events - imaginative Scottish wedding planners, conference and party organisers operating throughout SW Scotland.

 This Web site argues that the Gretna area has more to offer than just being a romantic wedding location!
 It covers walking, cycling, fishing, wildfowling, golf, gardens in Dumfries and Galloway.
 The area is rich in history and colourful characters, including the Border Reivers, Robert the Bruce, Robert Burns plus the fascinating story of Gretna Township and the munitions factories during the Great War.

 The site for this quiet fishing and farming town has stories about some of the people of the town, including Caesar, the town cat.
-There is an accommodation finder and local attractions include Castle Maclellan> completed in 1582 by Sir Thomas MacLellan of Bombie, whose coat of arms, along with those of his wives, appear over the entrance.
+There is an accommodation finder and local attractions include Historical Sites to Visit in and around Kirkcudbright/>.

 Created by Dalbeattie Internet>, there are general Views of Galloway> as well as local attractions such as a lengthy text description of the history and background of Dundrennan Abbey> and Episcopalian Church, of Christ,> known as the "Leicester Quarrymens' Church".
 There is also a lot on Murdoch of the 'Titanic'> - the ship's officer who came from Dalbeattie.